Captivated by colors at the American Art Museum

 4. Navigate to the National Museum of American History, where kids can see “America on the Move,” a history of transportation; toys and games from your childhood; the Star Spangled Banner; and much more.
 And the new Innovation Wing boasts several great exhibits, plus the Wegmans Wonderland play area for little ones and The Spark!Lab, where guests can get hands-on and inventive.

 5. Deliver on fun at the National Postal Museum, where lots of interactive exhibits and an easy-to-explore space make it a nice outing for little ones.
-And on the first Monday of every month, join a story time session at 10:30am and 11am.
+And every Monday, they host story time sessions with readings and an activity at 10:30am and 11am.

 7. Drop in for special free programs at the National Portrait Gallery.
 Open Studio Fridays (1-4pm) welcome visitors for creative fun, and Portrait Story Days invites kids ages 5 and up to hear a story about a person who has influenced American history and culture and to create a special piece of art (runs most Saturdays 1-4pm and Sundays 2-5pm).
 On any day, tour the collections and be sure to stop by the lovely Kogod Courtyard.